IkuSenpai/JapanesePluginCollection/README.md

 # JapanesePluginCollection
 A Japanese Plugin Collection that is all being translated by hand by me.
-They all fall under the MIT License.
+Almost all of them fall under the MIT License, very few fall under MTCM License and will be labeled as such.